Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 In addition, Chopin's homeland could not but be characterised by high quality musical events with the best performers.
 I suggest you take a look at the programme that the Kraków Opera has prepared for Christmas.
 You will almost certainly find performances of The Nutcracker.

 If you want, you can also attend one of the many music concerts in Krakow.
-During the festive season, classical music predominates, sometimes taking place inside churches.
-A good way to enjoy the music and get to know the city's architectural heritage.
+During the festive season, classical music predominates, sometimes taking place inside churches or in historic venues such as the Bonerowski Palace.
+If you want to enjoy the music and at the same time get to know the city's architectural heritage, I recommend you book tickets for a Chopin piano concert.
+It will be unforgettable.

 Christmas ornament| ©subherwal